s4Ys369/CHEATERex/README.md

 # CHEATERex
-Fork of [sm64pc/sm64ex](https://github.com/sm64pc/sm64ex) with additional features.
+Fork of [sm64pc/sm64ex](https://github.com/sm64pc/sm64ex) with additional patches built-in.
+To be used as a template for modders, hackers and cheaters.

 **no upload of any copyrighted asset**.
 Run `./extract_assets.py --clean && make clean` or `make distclean` to remove ROM-originated content.